tttapa/Control-Surface/doxygen/pages/MIDI.md

 - **Receiving MIDI**: MIDI messages sent by the device on the other side can be read and inspected in your code, or you can register a callback that gets called whenever a message arrives through the interface.
-- **Routing MIDI**: %Interfaces can be set up such that MIDI messages that arrive on one interface are automatically routed to other interfaces, and you can filter or modify the messages in between.
+- **Routing MIDI**: %Interfaces can be configured to automatically route MIDI messages from one interface to others, allowing you to filter or modify the messages as they travel between interfaces.

 In the remainder of this tutorial, one section will be devoted to each of these functions.